 The Idea Takes Hold, But Not How I Had Originally Intended

 My idea attracted a pretty sizeable amount of interest, including the eyeballs of some important figures in the poker industry.
-Nolan Dalla himself, the WSOP Media Director, was even kind enough to highlight the article in an essay of his about poker journalism.
-As of right now, with over 1,250 page views in just over two months, that op-ed piece has been the 2nd-most-read article here at Cardplayer Lifestyle since it was published (it’s kind of hard to out-traffic a Phil Ivey interview).
+Nolan Dalla, the WSOP Media Director, was even kind enough to highlight the article in an essay of his about poker journalism.
+As of right now, that op-ed piece has been the second-most-read article here at Cardplayer Lifestyle since it was published (it’s kind of hard to out-traffic a Phil Ivey interview).

 Lo and behold, it seems as though someone else in the gambling industry may have read the post as well.